 The problem is, hydraulic leaks can also inflict serious injuries.
 An invisible pinhole leak in a hydraulic hose under pressure can release toxic fluid at more than 200 m/sec — close to the muzzle velocity of a gun.
 A jet like this can act like a hypodermic needle, penetrating both protective clothing and skin.
 Other dangers from hydraulic bursts or pinhole leaks can include personal injury from fluid burns and injection, fires, explosions, electric shock and mechanical failure.

-A LifeGuard 4000-sleeved hose will hold back 8000 psi (55 MPa) bursts and 4000 psi (27.5 MPa) pinhole leaks at 100°C for up to five minutes on 1/4- to 1-in. hose sizes.
+Gates Corp., Denver, offers LifeGuard 4000-sleeving for hydraulic hose.
+LifeGuard 4000 can hold back 8,000 psi (55 MPa) bursts and 4,000 psi (27.5 MPa) pinhole leaks at 100°C for up to five minutes on ¼- to 1-in. hose sizes.
 The sleeve is slipped onto the hose and clamped and secured at each end with special clamps.
 The clamps allow leaking fluid to escape, so it won’t collect behind the sleeve and cause it to burst.
 Fluid leaking past the clamps lets the operator know that there is a leak in the hose.

 The inside sleeve layer is made of a tightly woven filament nylon fiber that stretches up to 20%.
 By stretching, it can absorb the energy of a burst or pinhole leak.
 The outer sleeve is a textured nylon material that further helps to contain escaped fluids and redirects them to the clamped ends of the hose for release.